reel00009/Pinterest-Delete-Duplicate/README.md

 # Pinterest-Delete-Duplicate
 An application that deletes duplicate pins on Pinterest

+Try out the Pinterest Delete Duplicate application [here](https://tiananguyen.github.io/pinterest/main.html).

 ## Application Process
 This application will use the Pinterest developer API and Pinterest JavaScript SDK to:
-  1. Look through a user's Pinterest boards
+  1. Look through a user's Pinterest board
-  2. Find duplicate pins in each board
+  2. Find duplicate pins in the board requested
   3. Delete the duplicate pins to ensure each pin on the board is unique

 ## Application Functions